pivotal/docs-tap/aoa-dashboard/install.hbs.md

-# Install the Aria Operations for Applications dashboard for Tanzu Application Platform (Beta)
+# Install the Aria Operations for Applications dashboard for Tanzu Application Platform (beta)

 This topic tells you how to integrate a Kubernetes cluster of any distribution with Aria Operations for Applications (AOA) so that you can use the AOA dashboard.
 This topic tells you how to set up and